matthewsama17/chess/notes.md

-Okey i think it looks like intellij is gonna work fine now i hav it set up in linux and it seems? likeworksing wait how do i commit? um i think i got it?? wait no it cant athenicta
+Okey i think it looks like intellij is gonna work fine now i hav it set up in linux and it seems? likeworksing wait how do i commit? um i think i got it?? wait no it cant athenicta Okay it works an i now how to push but how do i pul/?